When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

-There were many decisions that could have been made that would have altered the outcome of the Titanic hitting the iceberg.
+Many decisions could have been made that would have altered the outcome of history.

 Why Did The Titanic Sink?

-It’s generally accepted that there was more than one person to blame for the sinking of the Titanic.
-There were many people who made mistakes or were reckless in their actions.
+It’s generally accepted that more than one person was to blame for the Titanic’s sinking.
+Many people made mistakes or were reckless in their actions.

 Was The Titanic Sailing Too Fast?

-At the time of the accident, the Titanic was sailing at 22 knots (25 MPH) which many historians believe was too fast given the knowledge of icebergs in the area.
-It is likely that Captain Edward Smith was worried about arriving late into New York, which is why he chose not to slow down despite warnings.
+At the time of the accident, the Titanic was sailing at 22 knots (25 MPH), which many historians believe was too fast, given the presence of icebergs in the area.

-As this was the ship’s maiden voyage, there would be a lot of bad publicity if the ship arrived late.
+As this was the ship’s maiden voyage, arriving late would cause a lot of bad publicity.

-There were some accounts at the time that said that the Titanic was trying to beat some sort of speed record, but this has since been dismissed.
+Some accounts at the time said that the Titanic was trying to beat some sort of speed record, but this has since been dismissed.

 Olympic and Titanic were sold on their luxury fittings rather than their speed.
-But despite this, they needed to maintain a timely schedule so the ship was traveling at her usual service speed to maintain that schedule.
+But despite this, they needed to maintain a timely schedule, so the ship travelled at its usual service speed to maintain that schedule.

 “Neither that night nor that voyage, were we out for any records”